-Carrie Underwood Drops Jaws in Black, Leather-Frill Mini Dress & Glitter Stockings
+Carrie Underwood Drops Jaws in Black, Leather-Frill Mini Dress & Sheer Glitter Stockings

 “GORGEOUS AS ALWAYS LOVE YOU CARRIE,” one user wrote with two heart emoji.

-“Such a beautiful Godly Christian woman with amazing talent,” another wrote.
+“Such a beautiful Godly Christian woman with amazing talent,” another posted.

-“Drop dead just beautiful… U!” was another comment.
+“Drop dead just beautiful… U!” was a third comment.

-Many users taking to the comments section appeared to be fans who had attended Carrie’s Salt Lake City concert in person.
-Carrie was thanked for having visited the city, with it seeming that nobody in the crowd had been disappointed by the star’s performance.
-That said, this star doesn’t just acquire positive remarks on account of her musical talents.
+Many users who took to the comment section appeared to be fans who had attended Carrie’s Salt Lake City concert in person.
+Carrie was thanked for having visited the city, and it seemed that nobody in the crowd was disappointed by the star’s performance.
+That said, her fans didn’t just have positive remarks about her musical talents.

 “You are such a beautiful woman, Carrie,” one fan gushed.

 Carrie seems to be juggling an impressive amount right now.
 Alongside likely spending her days on the road as she heads to a new tour destination, the star is running her own Calia by Carrie clothing line.
-There’s also Carrie’s status as a wife and mother of two – Carrie and husband Mike Fisher welcomed their second son Jacob in January of this year.
+There’s also her status as a wife and mother of two.
+Carrie and her husband Mike Fisher welcomed their second son Jacob in January this year.

-Music seems to be Carrie’s greatest love, although her fans seem to rank her legs up there with her voice, per The Inquisitr.
 Fans wishing to see more of Carrie should follow her Instagram.